Z3TA/webide/README.txt

 `service apparmor status` will show the error message and what line the parser error is on

+When working with Linux namespaces, Apparmor will sometimes complain that some file doesn't have rw access, even though it has been defined in the Apparmor profile, but if you look closely that path is missing the / root slash.
+Adding flags=(attach_disconnected) to the profile fixes that problem, and the profile rule will work again.
+example: %HOME%%USERNAME%/bin/bash flags=(attach_disconnected) {

 Installing more programs to the users folder (chroot)
 -----------------------------------------------------
 Where is the program ?